kleros/gtcr-action-bot/README.md

 2. Duplicate `.env.example`, rename it to `.env` and fill in the environment variables.
 3. Run `npm i` to install dependencies and then `npm run start` to run the service

-> To start with PM2 use `pm2 start npm --interpreter bash --name gtcr-action-bot -- start`
+> To start with PM2 use `pm2 start npm --name gtcr-action-bot -- start`

 ## Debugging